We’re here to make it easier for you to find and use government information and services online.

 How we measure our goals

-- make sure we comply with the NZ Government's web content accessibility guidelines — to Level AA
+- make sure we comply with the Web Accessibility Standard 1.0 and the Web Content Accessibility Guidelines (WCAG) 2.0 — to Level AA

 - use plain English for all Govt.nz content, with a Flesch reading ease score of at least 60